Program

 Abstract

-This project examines the history of trade and grassroots relations between Chinese, Europeans, and Americans on the South China Coast in the decades surrounding the first Opium War (1839-1842).
-Through a bottom-up reassessment of the daily lives and incentives of merchants, sailors, interpreters, coolies, cooks, sex workers, and other individuals, I push back against traditional narratives of Sino-Western conflict and show that active transnational problem solving and cooperation, not conflict, were in fact the norm.
-By highlighting these processes of negotiation and relationship building, my research revises scholarly understandings of 19th-century China and offers a more sensitive understanding of how people from different parts of the world engaged across cultural and national divides.
+This project examines the history of trade and grassroots relations between Chinese, Europeans, and Americans on the South China Coast in the decades surrounding the first Opium War from 1839 to 1842.
+Through a bottom-up reassessment of the daily lives and incentives of merchants, sailors, interpreters, coolies, cooks, sex workers, and other individuals, this project pushes back against traditional narratives of Sino-Western conflict and shows that active transnational problem solving and cooperation, not conflict, were in fact the norm.
+By highlighting these processes of negotiation and relationship building, this research revises scholarly understandings of nineteenth century China and offers a more sensitive understanding of how people from different parts of the world engaged across cultural and national divides.